 All Hosts accepting under 18 Guests must have a valid Working with Children Check.
 Details of State and/or Territory requirements are available at this link.
-All members of the Host’s household who are over the age of eighteen must have applied for and been issued with this card prior to the placement commencing.
+All members of the Host’s household over the age of 18 (or over the age of 14 in South Australia) must have completed this screening prior to the placement commencing.

-Regular counselling must be offered to the Guest whilst in homestay but this is generally done as part of the counselling responsibilities of the education provider.
+Regular counselling must be offered to the Guest whilst in homestay; this is generally done as part of the counselling responsibilities of the education provider.
 AHN will be in contact with the Host and Guest at regular intervals during the stay.

-The Guest must have emergency access for twenty-four hours/seven days a week or contact with their AHN local office.Generally, Guests under 18 years old need to have written requests to change anything about their educational contract (i.e. duration, provider, etc).
-Different education providers will have rules in place relating to travel, overnight absences and changing of accommodation etc. Applicable state and federal laws must be obeyed regarding travel – such as wanting to drive a car, motorbike or bicycle (licensed appropriately, seatbelts, helmets etc.).
+The Guest must have emergency access twenty-four hours/seven days a week or contact with their AHN local office.Generally, Guests under 18 years old need to have written requests to change anything about their educational contract (i.e. duration, provider, etc.).
+Different education providers will have rules in place relating to travel, overnight absences and changing accommodation, etc. Applicable state and federal laws must be obeyed regarding travel e.g. wanting to drive a car, motorbike or bicycle (licensed appropriately with seatbelts, helmets, etc.).

 Study Tour Guests: